Facts, International Law, & Biblical Truth

 So why is Jerusalem even claimed to be the third-holiest city in Islam?
 And why is this claim relatively recent, not preceding the 1930s, link?
 Muslims see Mecca as the navel of the world (just as Jews see Jerusalem, link) and so turn their back on the Dome of the Rock when praying, link.
 In contrast, the Jews have a solid claim to Jerusalem.
 The name of the city appears in the Jewish Bible 669 times and Zion (which usually means Jerusalem) 154 times.
 Judaism made Jerusalem a holy city over 3,000 years ago and throughout that time Jews remained steadfast to it.
 They pray in its direction and mention its name constantly in prayers.

-Are the western nations right?
-Is this what everybody wants?
+THE TRUTH: Is this what everybody wants?
+Brief answer HERE

 To satisfy these calls, Netanyahu has called on the Palestinian leadership to return to negotiations unconditionally: “I remain committed to the idea that the only way we can achieve a lasting peace is through the concept of two states for two peoples” [Netanyahu, May 31, 2015].
 But according to a recent poll, only 34% of Palestinians accept two states for two peoples as the solution to the Israeli-Palestinian conflict [Stanley Greenberg face-to-face survey of 1,010 Palestinian adults in the West Bank and Gaza Strip].
 Sixty-six percent said the Palestinians’ real goal should be to start with a two-state solution but then move to it all being one Palestinian state, link.
 This reflects the PA leadership position: “We will never accept a Palestinian state without Jerusalem as its capital” [Mahmoud Abbas, May, 2011].
 What’s new?
 The Arab leadership rejected a two-state solution as far back as 1947 (see UN Partition Plan).
 Clearly, the western world is not reading from the same page as the Palestinians!